mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/dictionaries.md

 }
 ```

 The above example shows that in JSON the keys (quoted text before the `:`) can map to different types of values.
 The allowed types are number, text, other dictionaries, booleans, and lists.
-In the blocks language, you can bulid this dictionary as follows:
+In the blocks language, you can build this dictionary as follows:

 ![A blocks representation of the dictionary shown above](images/dictionaries/example-dictionary-blocks.png)